diurs/Bot_vk_telegram_etc/README.md

 # VK bot with a schedule of pairs

 VK bot with a schedule of pairs of any university course.
-Used libraries : Flask, vk_api, xlrd, xlwt
+Used libraries : Flask, vk_api, xlrd, xlwt, requests